 You might wonder: At what age can kids start meditating?

-Certainly it depends on the individual child and parents will need to guage for themselves when their kids can start mindfulness practice.
+Certainly, it depends on the individual child.
+Parents will need to gauge for themselves when their kids can start a mindfulness practice.
 One way to know is whether they are able to follow a story.

 Sid Montz, a teacher with Studio BE, says, ” When a child is old enough to be able to follow a short story, that’s a great time to introduce the idea of mindfulness and meditation through storytelling.
 The discovery of physically sitting in stillness can be presented as a fun game starting with short periods and slowly increasing the amount of time sitting still.”

 As kids age into their teens, they tend to become more open to mindfulness and meditation.